DeXP/dexp.github.io/_posts/articles/2017-02-11-read-tar-in-26-lines.md

 1. Read file name and its size from the block.
 2. Return the link to the user if the file name matches.
-3. Otherwise jump to the next block and repeat from step 1.
+3. Otherwise, jump to the next block and repeat from step 1.

 I had to implement strncmp analog on the loop to compare the file name: